simonihmig/guides/source/components/the-component-lifecycle.md

   }
 });
 ```

+Note however that [`$`][dollar] should not be used if you do not want to depend on jQuery,
+as this code would break when [removing jQuery](../../addons-and-dependencies/removing-jquery).

 [`didInsertElement()`][did-insert-element] is also a good place to
 attach event listeners.
 This is particularly useful for custom events or